numpy/numpy/doc/source/reference/ufuncs.rst

 You should note that, while included in the table for completeness, the 'S', 'U', and 'V' types cannot be operated on by ufuncs.
-Also, note that on a 64-bit system the integer types may have different sizes resulting in a slightly altered table.
+Also, note that on a 64-bit system the integer types may have different sizes, resulting in a slightly altered table.

-Mixed scalar-array operations use a different set of casting rules that ensure that a scalar cannot upcast an array unless the scalar is of a fundamentally different kind of data (*i.e.* under a different hierachy in the data type hierarchy) than the array.
-This rule enables you to use scalar constants in your code (which as Python types are interpreted accordingly in ufuncs) without worrying about whether the precision of the scalar constant will cause upcasting on your large (small precision) array.
+Mixed scalar-array operations use a different set of casting rules that ensure that a scalar cannot "upcast" an array unless the scalar is of a fundamentally different kind of data (*i.e.*, under a different hierarchy in the data-type hierarchy) than the array.
+This rule enables you to use scalar constants in your code (which, as Python types, are interpreted accordingly in ufuncs) without worrying about whether the precision of the scalar constant will cause upcasting on your large (small precision) array.